ms0ur/MAKShield/README.md

 - ✅ **Open source** - All code is readable and auditable

 **What is stored locally:**
-- Encryption keys for each chat (set by you)
+- Encryption keys for each chat (set by you or derived via ECDH)
+- ECDH key pairs for automatic key exchange
 - Selected disguise preset preference
 - Custom disguise templates (if created)